Jerdon's baza

 Jerdon's baza (Aviceda jerdoni) is a moderate sized brown hawk with a thin white-tipped black crest usually held erect.
 It is found in South-east Asia.
 It inhabits foothills in the terai and is rarer in evergreen forests and tea estates.

 The common name and Latin binomial commemorate the surgeon-naturalist Thomas C. Jerdon.

 Description

-It is about 46 cm long.
+It is about 41–48 cm long with a wingspan of 117 cm.
+The bird weighs around 350 grams (.77 lb).
 It is confusable with crested goshawk or the changeable hawk-eagle in flight, but can be distinguished by the longer upright crest, very broad and rounded paddle-shaped wings and mostly plain and pale underparts.
 It has a white chin and a bold black mesial stripe.

 Several subspecies are recognized within its large distribution range.
 These include: